John Donne as A Metaphysical Poet | What is Metaphysical Poetry?

 In his eyes, John Donne has created new kind of metaphysical poetry, which has psychological curiosity and it is based on personal experiences.
 Thereby, he considers John Donne a metaphysical poet.

 Donne’s poetry is Free from Physics:

-John Donne’s Intellectuality and Wit as Metaphysical Poet:
+John Donne’s Intellectualism and Wit make him Metaphysical Poet:

-Metaphysical poetry and wit are not two different things; they are interlinked.
-Every metaphysics poet intellectually describes things.
+Metaphysical poetry can hardly be separated from wit ; both these things are interlinked.
+Every poet of metaphysics intellectually describes things.
 Donne gives arguments after arguments to support his stance.
 Neither exaggeration nor artificiality is there in John Donne’s poetry.
 He has used such words which are acceptable by readers.
 His imagery is clean.
 He does not write such words, which are unnecessary.
 Furthermore, he begins his poems abruptly in a colloquial manner in order to get the attention of his readers.
-Thus, Donne’s wit is significant to make him the best metaphysics poetry of every era.
+Thus, Donne’s wit is significant to make him the best metaphysics poet of every era.

 Conceits and Hyperboles: